 Spray foam is sort of a liquid froth that is generally made up of either Icynene or Polyurethane.
 It expands rapidly after making contact with a surface.
 Thanks to its fuzzy texture, spray foam can make its way into tight openings and small gaps.
 This makes the insulation material highly capable in terms of effectiveness.
 However, due to its exorbitant price and complex installation procedure, it is not always chosen by the average homeowner.
 Spray foam also does not come in the form of batts due to its composition.
 It needs to be blown in with the help of a blower.

-The Flammability of Rockwool
+The Flammability of Rockwool (Mineral wool)

-This extraordinary ability to resist fire lies in rockwool’s tremendously high melting point that makes the chances of catching flame quite thin.
+This extraordinary ability to resist fire lies in rockwool’s tremendously high melting point which makes the chances of catching flame quite thin.
 Furthermore, even if Rockwool is exposed to extremely high temperatures, the material won’t emit any type of gas that may pose a threat to your loved ones.
-As a matter of fact, rockwool is proven to delay the spread of fire due to its natural composition.
+As a matter of fact, Rockwool is proven to delay the spread of fire due to its natural composition.
 This makes the insulation material one of the best when it comes to fire resilience.
 To conclude, rockwool insulation does not combust during contact with an average house fire.
-It’s going to take a lot more than just 1000 degrees Celsius to make rockwool into ashes.
+It’s going to take a lot more than just 1000 degrees Celsius to make Rockwool into ashes.

 Styrofoam, also known as polystyrene used to be quite common back in the day for packing and wrapping.
 Even food used to be packed with this material.
 Styrofoam insulation, however, is still around to this day.
 It can put up a reliable barrier between an internal part of a structure and the external weather, which makes it a good material for insulation.
 Styrofoam’s composition consists of styrene, a product that is often identified as plastic.
 Due to its ingredients being widely available at a not-so-costly price, the material is the cheapest insulation solution you can get your hands on.
 Especially for spacious places where material needed for insulation is in large volumes.

 Is Styrofoam flammable though?
 Due to its main ingredient polystyrene being derived from petroleum, Styrofoam is highly flammable.
 Regardless of its types, the primary element through which the material comes into being reacts instantly when it comes into contact with high temperatures.
 This is why Styrofoam is considered to be one of the most unsafe insulation materials out there.
-Its use and production are also limited in dozens of countries in the world because of the material being highly dangerous to the environment in the long run.
+Its use and production are also limited in dozens of countries in the world because the material is highly dangerous to the environment in the long run.
 The non-biodegradable Styrofoam can take more than a thousand years to be fully decomposed.
 Therefore, using Styrofoam insulation or any polystyrene-based material in a place where a fire might get into is a terrible mistake.

 The Importance of Examining Flammability in Insulation Materials